Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Introduction

-In \cite{CDPS99,CDS04}, Cavalcanti \emph{et al.} studied the existence of global solutions and the relationship between the asymptotic behavior of the energy and the degenerate wave system/equation with boundary conditions of memory type.
-The construction of a suitable Lyapunov functional, proves that the energy decays exponentially.
-The same method is also used in \cite{Santos02} to study the asymptotic behavior of the solutions to a coupled system having integral convolutions as memory terms.
-The solution of that system decays uniformly in time with rates depending on the speed of decay of the convolutions kernel.
+In \cite{3,4}, Cavalcanti et al. studied the existence of global solutions, and showed the relation between the asymptotic behavior of the energy and the degenerate system of wave equations with boundary conditions of memory type.
+Constructing a suitable Lyapunov functional, the authors proved that the energy decays exponentially.
+The same method was also used in \cite{13a,14} to study the asymptotic behavior of the solutions to a coupled system having integral convolutions as the memory terms.
+They proved that the solution decays uniformly in time with rates depending on the speed of decay of the convolutions kernel.

-In recent years, various types of wave equations with linear or nonlinear damping and sources have successfully solved by using Galerkin approximation (see, for instance, \cite{AD88,NL12,NL14,TNDL11}).
-Based on that method associated to \emph{a priori} estimates, weak convergence, and compactness techniques, and via the construction of a suitable Lyapunov functional, the existence, regularity, blow-up, and exponential decay estimates of solutions for one of such wave equations is showed in \cite{AD88,NL12,TNDL11}.
-Moreover, the finite time blow-up of any weak solutions in which negative initial energy fulfills is obtained in \cite{TNDL11}.
+In recent years, various types of wave equations with linear or nonlinear damping and sources have been solved by using the Galerkin approximation (see, for instance, \cite{2,11,13,13a,15}).
+Based on \emph{a priori} estimates, weak convergence, and compactness techniques, and via the construction of a suitable Lyapunov functional, the existence, regularity, blow-up, and exponential decay estimates of solutions for such typical wave equations have been proved in \cite{2,11,15}.
+On the other side, the finite time blow-up of any weak solutions with negative initial energy is obtained in \cite{15}.

-In light of the aforementioned works, we put ourselves into the study of the existence, blow-up, and exponential decay estimate for the system (\ref{main1}).
+In light of the aforementioned works, we put ourselves into the study of the existence, blow-up, and exponential decay estimate for the system (\ref {main1}).